ahlatimer/ca_ching/SPEC.md

     class Address < ActiveRecord::Base
       # You can have associations, so person.addresses.find(1) will hit the cache if a composite index is specified
       index [:id, :person_id], :limit => 100, :ttl => 10.minutes
+      # Or just find all of them based on person_id (person.addresses.all)
+      index :person_id

       belongs_to :person
     end

 ## Using the cache

-If you've defined your indices, everything should work without any additional effor.
+If you've defined your indices, everything should work without any additional effort.
 Doing `Person.where(:first_name => 'Andrew')` should hit the cache and return what is there, or miss and pull the data into the cache.